 '''

 mcm> set SendBufferMemory:ndbd+mysqld:4=2M mycluster2;

 ERROR 3 (00MGR): Illegal syntax

-'''

-'''

 mcm> set SendBufferMemory:ndbd:2+mysqld=2M mycluster2;

 ERROR 3 (00MGR): Illegal syntax

 '''

 Setting Attributes for mysqld nodes.
-Before MySQL Cluster Manager 1.3.4, using the set command to set any attribute of a mysqld process always causes the process to restart.
-Since MySQL Cluster Manager 1.3.4, when a dynamic variable is set, mcmd sends out a SET GLOBAL statement instead to the mysqld to apply the value and also saves the value to the mysqld configuration file, so the value can be applied again at the next mysqld restart; however, an immediate restart is still triggered when a non-dynamic variable is set.
+When a dynamic variable is set, mcmd sends out a SET GLOBAL statement to the mysqld to apply the value and also saves the value to the mysqld configuration file, so the value can be applied again at the next mysqld restart; however, an immediate restart is triggered when a non-dynamic variable is set.